atomone-hub/genesis/README.md

 will generally be demand for the original voteless liquid token because it is managed directly by the stakers of the hub.

-Later we show the $phATOM token which is deflationary AND liquid, yet fully backed by $ATOM1s.
+Later we show the $PHOTON token which is deflationary AND liquid, yet fully backed by $ATOM1s.

 ## 6. Declaration of Independence & Constitution